 73 The Tagay locality was discovered in the 1950s (Kitainik & Ivaniev, 1958).
-First 74 paleontological studies of the large mammals were performed in 1958 under the direction of 75 N.A.
+The first 74 paleontological studies of the large mammals were performed in 1958 under the direction of 75 N.A.
 Logachev (Logachev et al., 1964).
-Studies of small mammals had been carried out occasionally by A.G.
-Pokatilov since the 1970s (Pokatilov, 2004; Daxner-Höck et al., 2022).
-76 77 Tagay preserves an abundant fossil fauna that includes molluscs and vertebrates such as fish, 78 amphibians, reptiles, birds and mammals.
-However, a significant part of the paleontological 79 material was determined only tentatively for a long time: Mustelidae and Felidae among 80 carnivorans, Anchitherium sp, Metaschizotherium(?) sp., and Dicerorhinus(?) sp. among 81 perissodactyls, Palaeomeryx sp. and Bovidae among artiodactyls (Logachev et al., 1964).
-82 Artiodactyl remains were reexamined, which led to the following list; Cervidae 83 (Amphitragulus boulangeri, Lagomeryx parvulus, Stephanocemas sp.), Palaeomerycidae 84 (Orygotherium tagaiense, Palaeomeryx cf. kaupi) and Anthracotheriidae (Brachyodus 85 intermedius) (Vislobokova, 1990, 1994, 2004).
-Chelonians were studied by Khosatzky and 86 Chkhikvadze (1993) and the ichthyofauna by Sytchevskaya (Filippov & Sytchevskaya, 2000).
-Small mammals from the Tagay-1 section were recently revised, with a list of 21 taxa 87 88 documenting erinaceids, talpids, plesiosoricids, and soricids among eulipotyphlans, 89 palaeolagid lagomorphs, and sciurids, aplodontids, mylagaulids, glirids, castorids, eomyids, 90 and cricetodontine muroids among rodents (Daxner-Höck et al., 2022).
-91 The Neogene sediments were examined based on sedimentological, stratigraphical, and 92 palaeontological aspects by Kossler (2003).
-A new phase of the study of Tagay locality 93 started in 2008.
-Annual palaeontological studies have been earried out since that year (Rage & 94 Danilov, 2008; Klementiev, 2009; Danilov et al., 2012; Syromyatnikova, 2014, 2015; 95 Tesakov & Lopatin, 2015; Klementiev & Sizov, 2015; Zelenkov, 2016; Sotnikova et al, 96 2021).
+Studies of small mammals have been carried out 76 since the 1970s (Pokatilov, 2004; Daxner-Höck et al., 2022).
+Tagay preserves an abundant 77 fossil fauna that includes molluscs and vertebrates such as fish, amphibians, reptiles, birds and 78 mammals.
+However, a significant part of the paleontological material was determined for the 79 longest time only tentatively: Mustelidae and Felidae among carnivorans, Anchitherium sp, 80 Metaschizotherium(?) sp., and Dicerorhinus(?) sp. among perissodactyls, Palaeomeryx sp.
+81 and Bovidae indet. among artiodactyls (Logachev et al., 1964).
+The reexamination of 82 artiodactyl remains led to the identification of Cervidae (Amphitragulus boulangeri, 83 Lagomeryx parvulus, Stephanocemas sp.), Palaeomerycidae (Orygotherium tagaiense, 84 Palaeomeryx cf. kaupi) and Anthracotheriidae (Brachyodus intermedius) (Vislobokova, 1990, 85 1994, 2004).
+Chelonians were studied by Khosatzky and Chkhikvadze (1993) and the 86 ichthyofauna by Filippov & Sytchevskaya (2000).
+87 Small mammals from the Tagay-1 section were recently revised, with a list of 21 taxa 88 documenting erinaceids, talpids, plesiosoricids, and soricids among eulipotyphlans, 89 palaeolagid lagomorphs, and sciurids, aplodontids, mylagaulids, glirids, castorids, eomyids, 90 and cricetodontine muroids among rodents (Daxner-Höck et al., 2022).
+91 The sedimentological, stratigraphical, and palaeontological aspects of the sediments were 92 described by Kossler (2003).
+A new phase of the study of Tagay locality started in 2008, with 93 numerous publications since that time (Rage & Danilov, 2008; Klementiev, 2009; Danilov et 94 al., 2012; Syromyatnikova, 2014, 2015; Tesakov & Lopatin, 2015; Klementiev & Sizov, 95 2015; Zelenkov, 2016; Sotnikova et al, 2021).
+96 The Tagay Formation consists of alternating beds of clays and clayey sands containing 97 interlayers and lenses of carbonate concretions of diagenetic origin.
+Deposits rest upon the

-The Tagay Formation consists of alternating beds of clays and clayey sands containing interlayers and lenses of carbonate concretions of diagenetic origin.
-Deposits rest upon the crystalline basement, submerging below the water to the south.
-Clay beds are mostly green and brown, sometimes black.
-There are also lenses and interlayers of brick red and red clay and loam.
-Bone beds, coinciding with sedimentary cycles, were given letters from top to bottom (i.e., downsection: A-H; Fig. 2 A, B).
-Most clay beds have predominant ferruginousmagnesian montmorillonites composition.
-A remarkable feature of clay sediments is the high (up to 8%) content of silt-psammite-psephite admixtures.
-Moreover, most psammite-psephitic fragments are not rounded and have angular and indented outlines, which indicates their insignificant transportation.
-Lithological descriptions of the sections and specification of the bone beds are available in the papers (Logachev et al., 1964; Sizov & Klementiev, 2015).
-Neogene continental deposits in the late early Miocene Tagay locality have yielded a diverse vertebrate fauna.
-The vast majority of unearthed forms are strictly or predominately woodland inhabitants.
-Taxonomically, the fauna represents a mixture of European, Asian, and North American taxa, and thus is of great importance for intercontinental and pan-Eurasian faunal correlations.
-Based on the faunal similarity, the Tagay fauna likely correlates with the Shanwangian Mammal Age/Stage of China (19-16 Ma).
-According to the views of various specialists, the age of the Tagay Fauna correlates to the interval of units, MN3 through MN5 (20-15 Ma; Rössner & Mörs, 2001; Vislobokova, 2004; Klementiev & Sizov, 2015; Sotnikova et al., 2021), a hypothesis that we favour, Other researchers have correlated the Tagay fauna with the European Mammal Zone, MN 7+8 and the Chinese Mammal Unit NMU7 (13-11 Ma; Daxner-Höck et al., 2013).
-More recently, Daxner-Höck et al. (2022) proposed an age of ~16.5-16.3 Ma based on micromammalian bicostratigraphy and the magnetic polarity pattern of the Tagay-1 section (Fig. 1 B), in full agreement with our preferred interval.
+98 crystalline basement, and are submerged below water to the south.
+Clay beds are mostly green 99 and brown, sometimes black.
+There are also lenses and interlayers of brick red and red clay 100 and loam.
+Bone beds, deposited in successive sedimentary cycles, were given letters from top 101 to bottom (i.e., downsection: A-H; Fig. 2 A, B).
+Most clay beds have predominant 102 ferruginous-magnesian montmorillonites composition.
+A remarkable feature of these clay 103 sediments is the high (up to 8%) content of silt-psammite-psephite admixtures.
+Moreover, 104 most psammite-psephitic fragments are not rounded and have angular and indented outlines, 105 which indicates a lack of transportation.
+The lithology of the sections and further details on 106 the bone beds were described in other studies (Logachev et al., 1964; Sizov & Klementiev, 107 2015).
+108 Neogene continental deposits in the late early Miocene Tagay locality have yielded a 109 diverse vertebrate fauna.
+Following most works, the age of the Tagay Fauna correlates to the 110 European Mammal Zones MN3 through MN5 (20-15 Ma; Rössner & Mörs, 2001; 111 Vislobokova, 2004; Klementiev & Sizov, 2015; Sotnikova et al., 2021).
+Other researchers 112 have correlated the Tagay fauna or to MN 7+8 and Chinese Mammal Unit NMU7 (13-11 Ma; 113 Daxner-Höck et al., 2013).
+More recently, Daxner-Höck et al. (2022) proposed a more precise 114 age of ~16.5-16.3 Ma based on micromammalian bicostratigraphy and the magnetic polarity 115 pattern of the Tagay-1 section (Fig. 1 B), which is in agreement with our preferred interval.